achuth10/Chess/README.md

 Extra Classes contained :

-1) Piece - A class depicting a  piece on the board (Knight)
+1) Piece - A class depicting a  piece on the board (Eg - Knight/Pawn)
 2) Chessboard - A class depicting the chessboard